frazier85/RottenPotatoes/api.md

 #PHP API

-(this is tentative but hopefully won't change too much)

 **/api/user.php?action=<ACTION>**
 * <ACTION> is "login": expects "username" and "password" and logs the user in Leinecker style. "admin" >= 1 if user has admin permissions, 0 otherwise
 * <ACTION> is "register": expects "username", "password", "email", "fname", "lname" and registers user